Skill Demand Index

 Which roles need Digital Marketing Strategy most:

-Marketing positions drive 83% of demand.
-Other and Data Science / ML also frequently list Digital Marketing Strategy as a requirement.
-Skills commonly paired with Digital Marketing Strategy include .
+Marketing positions drive 81% of demand.
+Data Science / ML and Other also frequently list Digital Marketing Strategy as a requirement.
+Skills commonly paired with Digital Marketing Strategy include SEO and Google Analytics.

 Depth Level Distribution